MathKlim/MathKlim.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Bienvenu sur cette page.
 Pour l'instant c'est le bazar, mais je ferai en sorte de nettoyer tout ça.
+Peut être.

 Posts will be either on english (EN), or french (FR), depending on how I started thinking about it.